ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 ### The Sound Levels Window

 The Sound Window shows what audio source is in use.
 Clicking on the name of the source will show you any other available sources.
-The Microphone Menu at the top of your display also provides options, including the Mute Microphone tool—<kbd>shift</kbd><kbd title="command">⌘</kbd><kbd>M</kbd>.
+The <samp>Microphone</samp> menu at the top of your display also provides options, including the <samp>Mute Microphone</samp> tool—<kbd>shift</kbd><kbd title="command">⌘</kbd><kbd>M</kbd>.

 ![Sound Levels Window in Video Playback Mode](/assets/img/sound-levels.jpg "Sound Levels Window in Video Playback Mode"){: width="360px"}

 A meter in the Sound Window will show the currently selected  source's volume level.
 You can adjust this with the slider.
 When a Skype call is used, you can also adjust its levels with the Sound Window.
-[More on Skype Interviews later in this manual.](../009-remote-guests-via-skype)
+[More on Skype Interviews later in this manual.](../011-remote-guests-via-skype)

 ### How Ecamm Live Deals with Audio